 Specialist SQE Prep courses are now available in advance of the inaugural SQE1 assessment in November 2021.
 BARBRI SQE Prep can be undertaken to suit individual circumstances, either as a full-time 10-week course for recent law graduates or as part-time study spread over 20 or 40 weeks for ultimate flexibility.

 The blended learning experience draws on BARBRI’s 50 years’ expertise as a specialist legal training provider.
-It combines online studying with full 1:1 mentoring support, alongside the opportunity to attend face-to-face touchpoint workshops, preparing you not only for a new style of legal assessment but also equipping you with the skills necessary to succeed and kickstart your exciting new law career.
+It combines online studying with full 1:1 support from your Learning Coach, alongside the opportunity to attend face-to-face touchpoint workshops, preparing you not only for a new style of legal assessment but also equipping you with the skills necessary to succeed and kickstart your exciting new law career.